Ariesjaak/HARUSD/README.md

         1.2) Loading the data from the provided URL and extract the file into the repository Data is loaded from the URL and unzipped.
         1.3) Loading activity names
-             loading the activity_labels.txt into "activitylabels by using read.table() function 1.4) Loading feature names
+             loading the "activity_labels.txt" into "activitylabels" by using read.table() function 1.4) Loading feature names
-             loading features.txt into "featurelabels" by using read.table() fucntion 1.5) Loading training data & labels
+             loading "features.txt" into "featurelabels" by using read.table() fucntion 1.5) Loading training data & labels
              loading the following txt files by using read.table() function:
-             X_train.txt loaded into traindata
+             "X_train.txt" loaded into "traindata"
-             y_train.txt loaded into trainlabels
+             "y_train.txt" loaded into "trainlabels"
-             subject_train.txt loadded into trainsubjectID
+             "subject_train.txt" loadded into "trainsubjectID"
         1.6) Loading test data & labels
-             loading the
+             loading the following txt files by using read.table() function:
+             "X_test.txt" loaded into "testdata"
+             "y_test.txt" loaded into "testlabels"
+             "subject_test.txt" loaded into "testsubjectID"
         1.7) Merging data
-              This covers requirement number 1 from "Required scripts" in the previously described chapter "the Assignement".
+              This covers requirement number 1 from "Required scripts" in the first chapter "the Assignment".
-              The train and testdata are merged for:
+              The train and testdata are merged into:
-              1) data
-              2) labels
-              3) subjectID
+              1) "totaldata", consisting of "traindata" and "testdata"
+              2) "totallabels", consisting of "trainlabels" and "testlabels"
-        1.8) Loading specific scope: "only measurements on the mean and standard deviation" This covers requirement number 2 from "Required scripts".
+              3) "totalsubjectID", consisting of "trainsubjectID" and "testsubjectID" 1.8) Loading specific scope: "only measurements on the mean and standard deviation" This covers requirement number 2 from "Required scripts".
-              First the features that consist only measurements on the mean and standard deviation are identified.
+              First the features that consist only measurements on the mean and standard deviation are identified:

+                  colmean <- grep('-mean()',featurelabels$feature, fixed = TRUE)
+                  colstd <- grep('-std()',featurelabels$feature, fixed = TRUE)
+                  colscoped <- sort(c(colmean, colstd))

-              This is used to create a subset with only those features.
+              This is used to create a subset with only those features:

+                scopeddata <- totaldata[,colscoped] # load only the features with mean and standard deviation enricheddata <- cbind(totallabels, totalsubjectID, scopeddata) #enrich this dataset with two columns for activityID and subject.

      2) Cleaning the data

         In this phase first descriptive names are created for all features including removing and changing characters to make them easier to read.
-        Example: "BodyBody" changed into "Body"
+        Examples: "BodyBody" changed into "Body", removing "()"

-        Secondly these descriptive names are asigned to the dataset which also includes loading the description of the activities instead using an Activity ID.
+        Secondly these descriptive names are asigned to the dataset which also includes loading the description of the activities instead using an Activity ID by using the merge() function.
+The unique link is "activityID" and the dataset "enricheddata" is set as the base dataset by code "all.x = TRUE".
+It works like this, enricheddata is copied into "final" dataset plus an extra column where the "activity" is loaded from "activitylabels" dataset when the "activityID" matches.

         Steps:
         2.1) Create descriptive names